Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/capabilities/devops/analysisanddesign/_index.md

 ### UI Design Enablement
 We use Figma to design the UI elements.

-### Data Modeling & Design Enablement
+### Data Modeling & Design Capability

-Data element design is presented on this side using Markdown and Visio.
+The devops team has the capability for data modelling and design.

+See [development application components](https://docs.altinn.studio/teknologi/altinnstudio/architecture/components/application/nonsolutionspecific/development/) to get a overview over tools and application we use.

 ### Architecture Design Enablement